bayeslife/test-driven-architecture/README.md

 ## Representation

 The solution is to be represented as
-- an architecture in terms of connected zones and virtual and physical interfaces and hosts within the zones.
+1. an architecture : in terms of environments, connected zones,  virtual and physical interface components, and compute hosts.
-- a solution which identifies all the components and their connectivitiy
+2. a solution which identifies all the application components and their connectivitiy
-- tests for each of the component types
+3. tests for each of the architecture/application component types

 ## Desired output